-Applications for grants in 2017 are currently open and being reviewed and awarded.
-Meet our 2017 recipients below and read about the opportunities they were able to experience thanks to the Art Song Foundation of Canada and the generosity of our donors.
-Recipients will continue to be added as grants are awarded and the recipient’s programs are completed.
+Meet our 2017 recipients below and read about the opportunities they were able to experience, thanks to the Art Song Foundation of Canada, and the generosity of its donors.

 As I prepare to reflect on my time at Songfest — sitting on the Colburn School patio with the Los Angeles sun shining down on me (and leaving me with a pink-ish hue) — I cannot help feeling incredibly privileged and humbled to have been a part of such an inspiring month of music-making.
 Throughout the entirety of June, as one of roughly 100 vocalists, I have been challenged to strive towards vocal, musical, and artistic growth — a challenge that has been my sheer pleasure to undertake and would not have been possible without the generous assistance of the Art Song Foundation of Canada.

 Being at Songfest was a uniquely rewarding experience for me as a growing young artist.
 Although I’ve spent many of my summers involved in voice programs, this was the first that I dedicated predominantly to the art of song, as opposed to being involved in operatic productions.
 This change of pace proved immeasurably worthwhile.
 While at the program, I was given opportunities to explore song repertoire with which I have long been enamoured and was exposed to new repertoire that I excitedly look forward to delving into.